 The graduate programs of the Department of Microbiology and Immunology in the School of Medicine include degrees offered at the master’s and doctoral levels.
 These educational programs have as their mission the preparation of individuals for a variety of career objectives in microbiology and immunology.
 The programs incorporate formal instructional activities and, as appropriate, research training, mentored by the members of the faculty.
-The M.S. program is distinguished by inclusion of the preparation of the individual to function as a laboratory director or scientific investigator.
+The M.S. program is distinguished by inclusion of the preparation of the individual to function as a laboratory technician/manager or research associate.

 - The program is designed to provide students with the skills required to advance to positions as bioscience researchers and trainers in a broad spectrum of positions.

 - The structure of the program provides a framework for the progressive development of a mastery of the current state of the subject matter of bioscience, an ability to synthesize this information and apply this foundation to the identification of key areas of investigation/experimentation in bioscience.

 - The program relates the above framework to the development of the ability to design, implement and interpret experimental approaches which address the questions identified.